Malalai Joya: Early and personal life

 Joya returned to Afghanistan in 1998, during the Taliban's reign.
-As a young woman she worked as a social activist and was named a director of the non-governmental group, in the western provinces of Herat and Farah.
+As a young woman she worked as a social activist and was named a director of a non-governmental group, in the western provinces of Herat and Farah.
 She is married, but has not revealed the name of her husband due to fear for his safety.

 Speech at the 2003 loya jirga

 Malalai Joya gained international attention when, as an elected delegate to the Loya Jirga convened to ratify the Constitution of Afghanistan, she spoke out publicly against the domination of warlords on 17 December 2003.
+She said:

 Some delegates applauded her speech, but others turned to shock and dissatisfaction, including the chief of the Loya Jirga, Sibghatullah Mojaddedi who called her "infidel" and "communist", and ordered her out of the assembly.
 Some delegates were heard shouting death threats.
 After some representatives intervened her expulsion, Joya returned to the assembly, but refused to apologize after being asked by Mojadeddi.

 World Pulse Magazine (issue 1, 2005) wrote: